Number of zero-modes on magnetized $T^4/Z_N$ orbifolds analyzed by modular transformation: Magnetized model

 We introduce uniform magnetic field on $T^4$ written as \cite{Antoniadis:2009bg},

 By the complex coordinates the flux is given by the following expression,

 where

 We constrain the form of flux to conserve $\mathcal{N}=1$ supersymmetry in the 4D space-time field theory resulting from the dimensional reduction.
-That is the flux needs to be a $(1,1)$-form \cite{Cremades:2004wa}.
+That is the flux needs to be a $(1,1)$-form corresponding to the F-flat condition \cite{Cremades:2004wa}, which we review in Appendix \ref{appendix: F-flat}.
 This can be satisfied if,

 As a result, $F$ can be written as

 From this, we see the hermiticity of the flux: $F_{z^i \bar{z}^j}=F^{\dagger}_{z^i \bar{z}^j}$.
 The expression is further simplified by assuming $p_{xx}=p_{yy}=0$,